ufs-community/land-DA_workflow/doc/source/CustomizingTheWorkflow/ConfigWorkflow.rst

          join: "&LOGDIR;/analysis&LOGFN_SUFFIX;"

 ``ACCOUNT:`` (Default: "&ACCOUNT;")
-   The account under which users submit jobs to the queue on the specified ``MACHINE``.
-This value is typically the same for each task, so the default reuses the value set in the :ref:`Workflow Entities <wf-entities>` section.
+   An account where users can charge their compute resources on the specified ``MACHINE``.
+This value is typically the same for each task, so the default is to reuse the value set in the :ref:`Workflow Entities <wf-entities>` section.

 ``command:`` (Default: ``'&HOMElandda;/parm/task_load_modules_run_jjob.sh "analysis" "&HOMElandda;" "&MACHINE;"'``) The command that Rocoto will submit to the batch system to carry out the task's work.